Chinese Roulette: Plot

 Ariane and Gerhard Christ, a wealthy Munich couple, are packing before going off for the weekend, which each intends to spend abroad.
 While they are away their twelve-year-old daughter Angela, who is disabled and walks with crutches, has to remain home under the care of her mute governess, Traunitz.
 Actually, the couple have lied about their travel intentions.
 Convinced that his wife and daughter will be elsewhere, Gerhard takes his longtime mistress Irene Cartis — a French hairdresser — on a weekend tryst to the family's country house.

 The Christ family's rural estate is run by a sinister housekeeper named Kast and her sexually ambiguous son, Gabriel.
-While Kast, a cruel and cranky old woman, is irritated by the visit of her employers, her son Gabriel, a pretentious aspiring writer, is hoping to exploit Gerhard's connections to get his work published.
+While Kast, a cruel and cranky old woman, is irritated by her employer's visit, her son Gabriel, a pretentious aspiring writer, is hoping to exploit Gerhard's connections to get his work published.
 Upon entering the house with his lover Irene, Gerhard runs to the living room only to find Ariane on the floor with her lover Kolbe, Gerhard's assistant.
 The two couples try to overcome the uncomfortable situation and are able to laugh about the absurdity of it.
 They all have dinner together and, over coffee, Gabriel is allowed to read from the philosophical book he has written.
 He is interrupted by the arrival of Angela — who secretly planned this encounter out of hate for her parents' lack of affection — along with Traunitz and a small army of grotesque dolls.
 Ariane is furious with the antics of her daughter and tries to hit her, but Gerhard does not allow it.
 Angela is defiant; for their part, the two adulterous couples decide to continue as planned.